 Options for alternative delivery of GH are limited because of the size of the GH molecule.
 Inhaled GH was tested and found to have only 3.5% bioavailability, but was tolerated well.
-IGF-1 failed to rise in 25% of the GHD children treated.
-EZ Transdermal administration is not possible with GH, because the protein is too big.
-In addition, GH itself is not active orally, as it is digested.
-A better option would be to work on further development of an oral GH-releasing peptide (GHRP) that could cause pulses similar to GHRH or ghrelin.
-Orally active secretagogues (ghrelin analogues) release GH, but have not yet been tested for prolonged therapy in children.
-ES
+IGF-1 failed to rise in 25% of the GHD children treated.82 Transdermal administration is not possible with

+GH, because the protein is too big.
+In addition, GH itself is not active orally. as it is digested.
+A better option would be to work on further development of an oral GH-releasing agent (GHRP) that could cause pulses similar to GHRH or ghrelin.
+Orally active secretagogues (ghrelin analogues) release GH, but have not been tested for prolonged therapy in children.83

-Improvement of the Process of Transition from Paediatric to Adult Care
+Improvement of the Process of Transition from Pediatric to Adult Care

-For optimal GH therapy, it is important to perform re-evaluation of GH release at the time of achieving adult height, in order to see whether there is a continued need for GH therapy as an adult (adult GHD).
-Ad-86 In childhood-onset adult GHD, stopping GH therapy at reaching adult height can lead to decreased QoL, abnormal lipid panel, truncal adiposity, decreased muscle, fatigue, atherogenic risk, cerebrovascular and cardiac morbidity/mortality and decreased bone mineral density.
-Those with severe GHD will benefit from pausing GH therapy only long enough for re-evaluation.
-In patients in whom it is clear that there will be persistence of GHD in adulthood, as in an organic aetiology or MPHD, continuing GH therapy during transition to adult care may be helpful to in order to optimise bone mineral and body composition and to avoid patients being lost to follow-up.
-See New 2012.
+For optimal GH therapy, it is important to perform re-evaluation of GH release at the time of achieving adult height, in order to see whether there is a continued need for GH therapy as an adult (adult GHD).84-86 In childhood-onset adult GHD, stopping GH therapy at reaching adult height can lead to decreased quality of life, abnormal lipid panel, truncal adiposity, decreased muscle, fatigue, atherogenic risk, cerebrovascular and cardiac morbidity/mortality, and decreased bone mineral density.
+Those with severe GHD will benefit from pausing GH therapy only long enough for re-evaluation.84 In patients in whom it is clear that there will be persistence of GHD in adulthood, as in an organic etiology or MPHD, continuing GH therapy during transition to adult care may be helpful to in order to optimize bone mineral and body composition, and to avoid patients being lost to follow-up.
+59,85,86